ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/quick_start_intro.md

 ##### Different device types in a 6LoWPAN network

 In a 6LoWPAN network, devices can have different roles.
-The colours in the illustrations represent different device types and are used in the examples throughout the Quick Start Guide.
+The colours in the illustrations represent different device types and are used in the examples throughout this tutorial.

 ###### Border router (6LBR)